2024 Spain Masters

-The 2024 Spain Masters (officially known as the Madrid Spain Masters 2024 by Iberdrola for sponsorship reasons) is a badminton tournament that took place at the Centro Deportivo Municipal Gallur, Madrid, Spain, from 26 to 31 March 2024 and has a total prize of US$210,000.
+The 2024 Spain Masters (officially known as the Madrid Spain Masters 2024 by Iberdrola for sponsorship reasons) was a badminton tournament that took place at the Centro Deportivo Municipal Gallur, Madrid, Spain, from 26 to 31 March 2024 and had a total prize of US$210,000.

 Tournament

-The 2024 Spain Masters is the tenth tournament of the 2024 BWF World Tour and was part of the Spain Masters championships, which had been held since 2018.
+The 2024 Spain Masters was the tenth tournament of the 2024 BWF World Tour and was part of the Spain Masters championships, which had been held since 2018.
 This tournament was organized by the Spanish Badminton Federation with sanction from the BWF.

 Venue

-This tournament will be held at the Centro Deportivo Municipal Gallur in Madrid, Spain.
+This tournament was held at the Centro Deportivo Municipal Gallur in Madrid, Spain.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 300 event.